 What exactly do you do?
 Who are your target customers?
 How do you help them?
 And what makes your business unique (that is, why should your customers choose you)?

-25 Mission Statements You’ll Never Forget
+25 Mission Statement Examples You’ll Never Forget

 - Laura Lee Creative, photographer and business consultant: To give people the tools and business systems they need so they can stop sacrificing their life for the sake of being a business owner.